maubanel/p4v-unreal/README.md

 - You need to use [Global Protect]() when off campus.

+- Make sure that in command prompt that you are hooked up to the correct server and with the right username and password.
+Type `p4 info` to find out which server and user you are using currently.

+- `P4 set P4PORT=helixcore.cct.lsu.edu:1818`

+- `p4 set P4USER=xrlab`

+- `p4 set P4PASSWD=XR1001Studio`

 - When setting up a workspace for an Unreal project make sure **Allwrite**. **Clobber** and **Compress** to `false`.
 Set **Modtime** and **Rmdir** to `true`.
 Set **On submit** to `Revert unchanged files`.

 - To add multiple files it is best to do this in **P4V** and not in **Unreal**.
 Click on the folder that you would like for it to mark all unadded files to include (minus the ones indicated in .p4ignre) and select `Reconcile Offline Work`.